einsteinguang/flow_drive_planner/README.md

 ## Demo Figures & Videos
-All demonstration GIFs (exported from the closed-loop simulator) are located under `flow_drive_planner/videos/*/*.gif` and correspond to figures in the paper.
-They are grouped below so they render directly on GitHub.
+All demonstration GIFs correspond to figures in the paper.

 ### Figure 7: Challenging Scenarios on nuPlan (Rows 1–4)
 | Row 1 | Row 2 |